StackStorm/st2-docker/README.md

 git clone git@github.com:stackstorm/st2-dockerfiles
 cd st2-docker/stackstorm-compose
 docker-compose up -d
-docker-compose exec st2api st2ctl reload --register-all  # you should only have to do this the first time docker-compose exec st2client bash  # this gives you access to the st2 command line
+docker-compose exec st2client bash  # this gives you access to the st2 command line
 ```